1902 Furman Baptists football team

 The 1902 Furman Baptists football team represented Furman University during the 1902 Southern Intercollegiate Athletic Association football season.
 Led by Charles Roller in his second and final season as head coach, Furman compiled an overall record of 4–3–4 with a mark of 0–2–1 in SIAA play.
-The Atlanta Constitution rated fullback A. T. Sublett All-Southern.
+The team played five games in two weeks, and Atlanta Constitution rated fullback A. T. Sublett All-Southern.
+The team defeated South Carolina, who had defeated SIAA champion Clemson, and so claimed a state championship.
+Furman also defeated NC State (then North Carolina A & M) that year 5 to 2, "Captain Sublett, of the Furman team, really won the game with sensational kick of goal."